florianbehrens/DeCoF2/README.md

 and exactly one parent object except the 'root' object.

 Only *node* objects can hold child objects. *Parameters* are associated a value of a given, fixed value type. *Events* are objects without value but can be used to signal some event.

-Parameters values can be of one of the following builtin value types:
+Parameter values can be of one of the following builtin value types:

 * boolean
 * integer